 The Immigration and Nationality Act (INA) allows U.S. employers, including in the State of Nevada, to hire foreign workers on a temporary or permanent basis to perform certain types of work.
 The U.S. Department of Labor’s (DOL) Employment and Training Administration (ETA) generally grants certification to employers to hire foreign workers in cases where there are insufficient qualified U.S. workers available and willing to perform work at wages that meet or exceed the prevailing wage paid for that occupation in the area of intended employment.

-The Las Vegas law office of Parker Scheer Lagomarsino did not represent anyone involved in the above-referenced case.
+The Las Vegas law office of Lagomarsino Law did not represent anyone involved in the above-referenced case.
 The commentary is for educational and commentary purposes only.
 If you would like to be represented by a Nevada attorney, contact our office for a free confidential case review and receive a response within hours.
 Call Toll Free 866-414-0400.